The purpose of this post is not to tell you what we think YOU need to do! Everyone’s “use case” is different.

 Two vertical MiMo M39T with good quality coax give us omni directional Internet connectivity to the carriers.
 The M39T was chosen because it provides good gain on all cellular bands used in North America including Band 71, the 600 mHz band that T-Mobile is building out on.
 This lower frequency band has better propagation at longer distances for mobile applications like boats and RVs.

 Through the rivers from Chicago to Mobile AL we had reliable Internet in all but a few spots.
-Shelly’s music streaming and my Zoom meetings and office IP telephone worked well most everywhere!
+Shelly’s music streaming and my Zoom meetings and office IP telephone worked well almost everywhere!

 Total cost for everything described was just under $2000.
 Reliable Internet for our boat’s network is a “business expense!”
 Ray still works full time, so we can justify a well-designed system that can adapt well to a variety of marine settings.

-As an IT professional, I design networks to work reliably.
+Again, as an IT professional, I design networks to “just work” reliably.

 Latest news on 5G: